 If you’ve ever received a suspicious email, perhaps pretending to be from an African prince claiming he wants you to help him distribute his fortune across the world, you’ll know first-hand the forms cybercrime can take.
 In this case the scam is easy to see through, but it is a good example of just how easy it is to get involved in being a con artist in the digital world.
 Another example would be an attempt by unknown offenders to steal your login details, disguising an email to appear as if it is coming from your bank.
 Less easy to see through, and a step up in terms of sophistication.

 Sadly, cybercriminals are evolving, and getting more advanced on a regular basis, begging the question as to just how safe the digital world is, and what steps are being taken to protect the legal users.
 The good news is that Internet security is advancing just as fast as the criminals, with enormous steps being taken to keep the bad guys at bay.
-Online casino games, for example, use encryption software that is next to impossible to crack, and this makes them incredibly safe and secure.
+Online casino games, for example, use encryption software that is next to impossible to hack, and this makes them incredibly safe and secure.
 The bad news is that finding a way around the powerful security systems is a hacker’s forte.

 It’s Easier Than You Think